thmsrmbld/terminal-ahumanfuture/src/posts/1-launch-post.md

    [pairings](https://fonts.google.com/knowledge/choosing_type/pairing_typefaces) and they're all free.

 Got it done.
-Looking forward to seeing you soon. 🕶 🖤
+Looking forward to seeing you soon.

+Until tomorrow. 🕶 🖤